A General Implicit Framework for Fast NeRF Composition and Rendering: Experiments

 \section{Experiments}

 In this section, we first demonstrate that our pipeline indeed takes effect for various NeRF works.
 Following that, we show how our framework can assemble a large number of neural objects to form a virtual 3D world.
 Furthermore, we show our approach can be combined with traditional rendering techniques to create a mixed rendering pipeline.
-We implement our framework in two versions: Pytorch version for a convenient reproduction and CUDA version for testing performance limitation. \paragraph{Training details.}A single Nvidia A100 GPU is used to train NeDF for each scene from our $N$-object dataset (see section 'N -object dataset testing' below).
+We implement our framework in two versions: Pytorch version for a convenient reproduction and CUDA version for testing performance limitation.
+We conduct experiments on our new $N$-object dataset which has been described in section '$N$ -object dataset testing'. \paragraph{Training details.}A single Nvidia A100 GPU is used to train NeDF for each scene from our $N$-object dataset.
 We employ Adam as the optimizer and set the learning rate to 5e-4.
 We use the pre-trained NeRF models to generate 500 random views (more random views, less artifacts) for supervision for each NeDF model of a single object, and train the intersection network over 60W iterations until convergence.
 The batchsize of training rays is set to 4,096 during each iteration.